ROCm-DS/hipDF/docs/install/hipDF-support.rst

     The focus of this EA release of hipDF is on functionality.
 Performance is defocused in favor of functionality.

-hipDF is supported on ROCm 6.4.0 running on Ubuntu version 22.04 and later. hipDF is supported on gfx942 and gfx90a only.
+hipDF requires ROCm 6.4.0 or later running on Ubuntu 22.04 or later.
+See `ROCm installation for Linux <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_ for installation instructions.

+hipDF is supported on gfx942 and gfx90a only.

 There is no support for: